jhumelsine/jhumelsine.github.io/table-of-contents.md

 * [Adapter](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) - A translation helper class that allows other classes to interact indirectly when they cannot interact directly due to different protocols and/or method signatures.
 * [Façade](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html) - Similar to Adapter in concept, but rather than performing basic translation, it shields the client application of its dependency upon a particularly nasty or complex class or set of classes
 * [Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) - Allows an application to acquire an object reference without knowing class type and without having to call a `new()` constructor directly
-* [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) - Removes all dependency resolution from an application by transfering that responsibility to another entity whose sole responsibility is to configure and resolve object references for the application
+* [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) - Removes all dependency resolution from an application by transferring that responsibility to another entity whose sole responsibility is to configure and resolve object references for the application

 See: [Essential Design Patterns Interactive AI Notebook](https://notebooklm.google.com/notebook/a4db6342-c117-4664-b0ed-1aa79d720db7?_gl=1*1dhb7x1*_ga*NjM2MjkwMzI5LjE3NDg1MzE4MjM.*_ga_W0LDH41ZCB*czE3NDk1NjA5MjQkbzUkZzEkdDE3NDk1NjEzMjQkajYwJGwwJGgw)